 3. The Johnny Cash Museum

 A visit to the Johnny Cash Museum uncovers the enigma behind The Men in Black.
-The museum showcases the world’s most extensive collection of Johnny Cash artifacts and memorabilia, including films, handwritten notes and letters penned by Cash himself, and famous costumes during the music legend’s career.
+The museum showcases the world’s most extensive collection of Johnny Cash artifacts, including films, handwritten notes and letters penned by Cash, and famous costumes during the music legend’s career.

-The Johnny Cash Museum exhibits spotlight the different periods of Cash’s life, including his years in the Air Force, his marriage to June Carter, and his famous prison concert tour.
-This is one of the best things to do in Nashville.
+The Johnny Cash Museum exhibits the different periods of Cash’s life, including his years in the Air Force, his marriage to June Carter, and his famous prison concert tour.

 As the Cash family officially endorses the Johnny Cash Museum, there is a high possibility that you might stumble across other personal mementos not available to the public anywhere else, for example, a stone wall excavated from Johnny and June’s Hendersonville Lake House that’s been repurposed into one of the exhibits.

 Johnny Cash fans love the wealth of information on display at this museum, but even if you are not much of a Cash devotee, you should still make time to see the museum, as some of the recent visitors said.
-However, some visitors complained that admission fees were too high for the small museum.
+However, some visitors complained that the small museum’s admission fees were too high.

 4. Frist Art Museum

-Located in a gorgeous historic 1930s art deco building Frist Art Museum was once the City’s main post office, offers an ever-changing set of exhibitions that covers everything from paintings to sculptures to photography.
-This is one of the best things to do in Nashville.
+Located in a gorgeous historic 1930s art deco building, Frist Art Museum, which was once the City’s main post office, offers an ever-changing set of exhibitions that covers everything from paintings to sculptures to photography.

-Some past exhibits are “Albrecht Dürer: The Age of Reformation and Renaissance” and “Picasso.
+Past exhibits include “Albrecht Dürer: The Age of Reformation and Renaissance” and “Picasso.
 Figures.”

-The Frist Art Museum also runs programs, talks, and activities to supplement the exhibits.
-Families should surely visit the Martin ArtQuest Gallery, which offers interactive stations and creative hands-on learning.
-According to recent visitors, seeing the building alone is worth visiting even if you are not a big art lover.
+The First Art Museum also runs programs, talks, and activities to supplement the exhibits.
+Families should visit the Martin ArtQuest Gallery, which offers interactive stations and creative hands-on learning.
+Recent visitors say seeing the building alone is worth visiting, even if you are not a big art lover.

 The art museum, located downtown, is just a few blocks away from the Country Music Hall of Fame.
-The museum welcomes the visitors Thursday through Saturday from 10 a.m. to 5:30 p.m. and Sunday from 1 p.m. to 5:30 p.m.
+The museum welcomes visitors Thursday from 10 am to 8 pm, Friday, Saturday, and Monday from 10 a.m. to 5:30 p.m. and Sunday from 1 p.m. to 5:30 p.m.

 Admission fees are $15 for adults and $10 for seniors and college students.
 Those who are 18 and younger can enter the museum for free.
 Parking in the museum’s lot costs $2 per hour.